usaid-cs/yesterday-i-learned/random.md

 - [A falsehood list](https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/) claimed that people might have zero names.
 This refers to [the edge case where babies can be born, not be assigned a name](https://news.ycombinator.com/item?id=11368058), and live like that forever, alone, in a forest, signing up for your app.
 In practice, there is no culture in the world where a person would live to use your application, and not have at least [one name](https://en.wikipedia.org/wiki/Mononymous_person).
 Even [unidentified people](https://en.wikipedia.org/wiki/Category:Unidentified_people) have names, and [the falling man](https://en.wikipedia.org/wiki/The_Falling_Man) won't be using your app any time soon.
 - [Allspice](https://en.wikipedia.org/wiki/Allspice) is called allspice because it smells like cinnamon, nutmeg, and cloves.
 Cuban cuisine uses allspice, cinnamon, nutmeg, cloves, and redundancy.
 - [A single template string with a dangling "the" inside](http://garbled.benhamill.com/2017/04/18/falsehoods-programmers-believe-about-language) can make it real hard to translate to languages that have multiple forms of "the", like *la*, *le*, and *les*.
 - ["A drink"](https://www.rethinkyourdrinking.ca/what-is-a-standard-drink/) (13.6mL of pure ethanol) is clearly 3.6mL more than "a drink" in the UK.
+This "a drink" is equivalent to 341mL of beer, 43mL of hard liquor, or 142mL of wine.
 - [Potemkin villages](https://en.wikipedia.org/wiki/Potemkin_village) are places that are made to look nice for touring foreign officials to see how great your country is, but in reality is not.
 - An [airwatt](https://en.wikipedia.org/wiki/Airwatt) is a [bullshit](https://www.reddit.com/r/Metric/comments/2nrc15/air_watts/) unit of measurement that both Hoover and Dyson decided to use to rate their vacuum cleaners' power, for which W (the real power) and L/min (the volume of air it sucks every minute) already were a thing.
 - Dry your gloves by putting them on top of your baseboard heater.
 That's how all the cool kids did it.
 (Thanks Nancy)